ramankumarlive/manageddisksendtoendencryptionpreview/README.md

  Get-AzProviderFeature -FeatureName "EncryptionAtHost" -ProviderNamespace "Microsoft.Compute"
 ```
 ## Restrictions
-1. The feature is available only in the USCentralEUAP region
+1. The feature is available only in the USCentralEUAP region.
-2. You cannot enable the feature if you have enabled [Azure Disks Encryption (guest-VM encryption using bitlocker/VM-Decrypt)](https://docs.microsoft.com/en-us/azure/security/fundamentals/azure-disk-encryption-vms-vmss) for your VMs/VMSSes.
+2. You cannot enable the feature if you have enabled [Azure Disks Encryption (guest-VM encryption using bitlocker/VM-Decrypt)](https://docs.microsoft.com/en-us/azure/security/fundamentals/azure-disk-encryption-vms-vmss) for your VMs/VMSSes and vice versa.
+3. You have to deallocate your existing VMs to enable the encryption.
+4. You can enable the encryption for existing VMSS.
+However, only new VMs created after enabling the encryption is encrypted.
-3. Legacy VM Sizes are not supported.
+5. Legacy VM Sizes are not supported.
 You can find the list of supported VM sizes by:

    a.
 Calling the [Resource Skus API](https://docs.microsoft.com/en-us/rest/api/compute/resourceskus/list) and checking that the   EncryptionAtHostSupported capability is set to True
    ```json